Tutor/Facilitator James Walter

 If you have not yet used Zoom, you will need to download Zoom onto your device in advance- click here for instructions.

-To watch the seminar, return to this page any time after 2:00pm on Saturday the 17th of July.
-The link will be published then and you will be able to click on it to join the webinar from 2:20pm for a prompt 2:30pm start.
+To watch the seminar, return here for the link to join the webinar from 2:20pm for a prompt 2:30pm start.

 Enrolments / Bookings

 You must be a financial member and logged in to enrol in a class.